dineshdevanm/Arcade-Challenge/README.md

 Every week brings a new challenge.
 Are you ready to test your skills, unlock achievements, and see your code in action?

+**Note**
+- You may use AI tools for guidance or debugging.
+- Direct copy-paste of solutions without understanding is discouraged.
+- All PRs must include a short explanation of the logic.

 **Let the quest begin!** ✨